MumenJarrah/CloudLabs/lab1_guide.md

     inet 172.17.0.1/16 brd 172.17.255.255 scope global docker0
        valid_lft forever preferred_lft forever
 ```
 The command prints the ip address of every interface in the system.
-The lo interface is a local interface an always has an ip address of 127.0.0.1.
+The lo interface is a local interface and always has an ip address of 127.0.0.1.
 The command shows that this machine has the ip address of 10.0.0.4

 ### 4. Basic file system commands